 While male and female psychopaths share a lack of remorse and empathy, studies show that female and female psychopaths display different behaviors.
 Men tend to exhibit the traditional symptoms of psychopathy, such as aggressive and violent behavior, while female psychopaths tend to be less violent although they can be just as manipulative and deceptive and tend to rely on their charm to get their own way.
 Women can capitalize on their femininity and put themselves in situations where they seem nurturing and loving before they set out to harm their victims.
 Since women are often deemed to be more trustworthy, people are less likely to suspect their ulterior motives.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), or the manual that mental health professionals use to diagnose their patients, does not have a specific diagnosis of psychopathy.
-Instead, it describes these kinds of behaviors into a personality disorder category called “Antisocial/Psychopathic” and discusses all the behaviors that could be seen under this overarching diagnosis.
-Here are some of the symptoms that are mentioned in this section:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the manual that mental health professionals use to diagnose their patients, does not have a specific diagnosis of psychopathy.
+Instead, it places these kinds of behaviors into a personality disorder category called “Antisocial/Psychopathic.”
+Technically to receive a diagnosis, you need to be 18 years of age, but early signs of psychopathy can be detected in early childhood.
+If there’s a woman in your life that you believe may be psychopathic, should would need to display some of the symptoms of antisocial personality disorder, including:

-- Failure to obey laws and norms by engaging in behavior which results in criminal arrest, or would warrant criminal arrest
+- Engaging in behavior which warrants or results in criminal arrest

-- Lying, deception, and manipulation, for profit or self-amusement,
+- Deception and manipulation for profit or self-amusement

 - Impulsive behavior